 - Guests should meet graduates outside, not in the lobby of the arena.

 Degrees & Honors

-- If you receive Honors at Graduation, you will have an opportunity to purchase an honor cord from the University Bookstore
+- If you receive Honors at commencement, you will have an opportunity to purchase an honor cord from the University Bookstore.

 Graduation Requirements, Documentation and General Information

 [ open ]

 - Before the end of this term, you must check with your college advisor to verify that you have met all University and college degree requirements as noted in the university catalog.

 - These requirements must be completed prior to or by the end of this term.